 What Causes Back Pain After an Auto Accident?

-When you’re in an auto accident, risks of back injuries are high—especially involving the neck and lower back.
-These areas of sensitive to the intense force and sudden movement you experience during a car accident.
+When you’re in an auto accident, the risks of back injuries are high, especially ones involving the neck and lower back.
+These areas are sensitive, and the intense trauma of a vehicle collision can cause severe damage.

-When your vehicle crashes into something, or another car crashes into yours, the force causes your body and everything in the vehicle to move in that direction.
-However, you then eventually hit something in the vehicle like your seat belt, dashboard, or car door that stops the movement.
-When this happens, it can puts large amounts of pressure on your back and neck—leading to different degrees of back pain and injury.
+During a crash, the blunt force causes your body to move until you eventually collide with something, like your seat belt, dashboard, or car door, that stops the movement.
+When this happens, it puts enormous pressure on your back and neck, leading to severe back pain.

 to find a John Foy office near you